 The fellowship selection committee will consider prior academic performance, work experience, areas of interest, communication skills (especially as exhibited in the statement of purpose essay), and other factors that indicate strong potential to succeed.

-- HSU graduate program applications are due by February 1 for fall enrollment.
+- Humboldt graduate program applications are due by February 1 for fall enrollment.
 Fellowship recipients will be notified by April 15.

 Current fellows who wish to apply for second year funding must submit first semester transcripts and a cover letter, not to exceed 500 words, that describes first semester research or project work accomplishments and a proposal for the second year.
 These materials should be submitted electronically to firstname.lastname@example.org.

 - The deadline for second year applicants is also February 1, and applicants will be notified by March 15.